 - Vibrating foam roller

 While I admit I was intruded by the vibrating foam roller, the one thing that was glaring at all these things was the price.
-They are all way over priced.
-Every single item on Tom Brady website can be purchased for a LOT less money elsewhere.
+They are all way overpriced.
+Every single item on Tom Brady's website can be purchased for a LOT less money elsewhere.

-For example, the vibrating foam roller costs $150 on TB12sports.com but I saw one for less than $70 on Amazon
+For example, the vibrating foam roller costs $150 on TB12sports.com but I saw one for a lot less than on Amazon.

-Bottom line to all this is if you like to workout with Tom Brady exercise gear, great.
+The bottom line to all this is if you like to work out with Tom Brady exercise gear, great.
 Have at it.
-But, if seeing his name as you workout is not important to you, I'd advise you to save money and look elsewhere.
+But, if seeing his name as your workout is not important to you, then, you have other options.

 How To Return TB 12 Protein

 Now for other products – like the exercise gear, it does appear returns are accepted.
-The company website has an online form where people have to enter their email address and order number.
-I did not see any phone number that people could call.
+The company website has an online form where you have to enter your email address and order number.
+I did not see any phone number you could call.
 Personally, I didn't like that.
 Tom makes a LOT of money.

 Is TB12 Protein Certified?

 Yes.
 TB12 Protein powder is NSF certified for Sport.
-Supplements that bear the NSF certification mean they will not cause an athlete to fail a drug test.
+That's good.
+Supplements showing the NSF certification mean they will not cause an athlete to fail a drug test.
 Supplements that are NSF for Sport Certified are tested to be free of over 180 banned substances.
 NSF stands for the National Sanitation Foundation.
 Their website is NSF.org.

 Is It Made In America?